kliskatek/senseid-net-sdk/src/Readers/README.md

 ## Reader scanner

-The library contains a scanner class that helps identifying supported readers attached to the computer or the LAN.
+The library contains a scanner class that helps find supported readers connected to the computer or in the same LAN.

 The following code shows how to instantiate the scanner and start and stop the scanning process.